katalon-studio/kr-cli/README.md

 ### Executing all test suites in a project

-`kr-cli dev <browser> --lg`
+`kr-cli dev <browser> -lg`

 1. Place all KR test suites under folder /tests/kr-test in your NodeJS project.
 2. Replace browser with chrome or firefox.
 3. Execute the command.

 When you run in development mode, by default no report or log files are going to be generated.
 An overview of the execution will be printed directly to your command-line tool.
-When `--lg` is specified, the logs will also be printed to your command-line tool as the tests are being executed.
+When `-lg` or `--log` is specified, the logs will also be printed to your command-line tool as the tests are being executed.

 ## License